Family, friends recall Santa Fe HS shooting victims' optimism, humor

 Eight of the 10 were students: Kimberly Vaughan, Shana Fisher, Angelique Ramirez, Christian Riley Garcia, Jared Black, Sabika Sheikh, Christopher Jake Stone and Aaron Kyle McLeod.
 The other two, Glenda Perkins and Cynthia Tisdale, were teachers.

-At least 13 people were injured in the attack at the high school in Santa Fe, which is about 30 miles (50 kilometers) southeast of Houston.
+At least 13 people were injured in the attack at the high school in Santa Fe.
 A 17-year-old student, Dimitrios Pagourtzis, is being held on murder charges.

 Here are some of the victims' stories: